 With your insights from the first two steps, it's now time to take a look at the competition in your subject area.
 After all, you're unlikely to be the first person to write or talk about a topic nowadays.

-Depending on the content format you're after, you can look on Google, YouTube, or Amazon Kindle, etc. to see what's already out there.
-A tool like Buzzsumo helps you estimate the potential reach of an article or blog post.
+Depending on what content format you're concerned with, look at Google, YouTube, or Amazon Kindle, for example, to see what's already out there.
+A tool like Buzzsumo helps you to estimate the reach of an article or blog post (the search for German-language content is only available with a paid account).

 Pay attention to how popular these topics are when doing your research.
 If you see a lot of ads in the search results on Google, for example, the topic would appear worthwhile.
 If you don't see any ads at all, you've either made an incredible discovery or your topic isn't as relevant as you thought.